Location: We send a weekly email to our google group with the zoom log in.

 Transitions: When it's time to change activities, the facilitator will signal the transition with the sound of a bell.

 Gathas, incense, and candles: We use 'gathas' or short mindfulness sayings at different points in our practice, especially when lighting incense and candles.

-Dharma discussion: This helps us practice of the Fourth Mindfulness Training, "deep listening and loving speech".
+Dharma sharing: This helps us practice of the Fourth Mindfulness Training, "deep listening and loving speech".
 It's a time to listen deeply and speak from your heart about your own experiences; it's not a time to give advice or to engage in debate.

 Closing: The practice comes to a close with three bows and three bells.
 The bows honor the Three Jewels: the Buddha (our ancestral and current teachers), the Dharma (the teachings, old and new), and the Sangha (our community of practice).
-Finally, we dedicate the merits of the practice, honoring our commitment to practice mindfulness for the benefit of all sentient beings.
+Finally, we dedicate the merits of the practice, honoring our commitment to practice mindfulness for the benefit of all beings.

 Meditation Tips In meditation, it matters more what you do with your mind than what you do with your body.
 Sitting on a cushion cross-legged, sitting on a chair, sitting on a small bench, standing, lying down -- these are all matters of individual preference and physical capability.
 The goal is to find a position for your body that will free you to pay attention to what is going on in your mind.

 While meditating, maintain awareness of your entire being.
 When sitting, keep your spine in an aligned and lifted position to allow deeper breathing.
 Periodically scan your body for signs of discomfort and quietly adjust yourself as needed.